|Degrees:||BSc (London) MA (CUNY) PhD (York)|

 |Office:||C673 Loeb Building|

-Political sociology; borders, migration and mobility; secrecy and security; sociologies of the public; genealogies of politics and government.
+Political sociology; borders and migration; secrecy and security; genealogies of politics and government.

-I am a Professor of Politics in the Departments of Political Science and Sociology & Anthropology and FPA Research Excellence Chair (2019-22) at Carleton.
+I am a Professor of political sociology, cross-appointed in the Departments of Political Science and Sociology & Anthropology and FPA Research Excellence Chair (2019-22) at Carleton.
 As an undergraduate I trained in chemistry at Imperial College, London, before doing graduate studies in politics at City University of New York and York University, Toronto.
 I have published widely in the areas of political sociology, political geography, citizenship studies, security and insecurity, and Foucault studies.
-Broadly speaking, the method I have followed in my work is to study the objectification of human experience in specific domains – unemployment, migration, and, most recently, state secrecy.
-I ask what politics means in these domains, what forms it is capable of taking, and what lessons we can extrapolate from these encounters.
+My research fields have been unemployment, the supranational governance of Europe, migration, and, most recently, secrecy.
+What links all of these areas is my interest in denaturalizing experiences and categories, and interrogating their relationship to different forms of politics.

-I am currently working on three projects: (1) a book entitled (provisionally!)
-Rethinking Secrecy (forthcoming with Routledge); (2) a SSHRC funded (2017-22) collaborative study of what I call air deportation which focuses on the role of civil aviation in the forced removals of foreigners and illegalized people in and from Europe; (3) a co-edited book (with Charles Heller and Lorenzo Pezzani) called Viapolitics (forthcoming with Duke University Press).
-I am also a co-editor of the book series Mobility & Politics.
+I am currently working on three projects: (1) a SSHRC funded (2017-22) collaborative study of what I call air deportation which focuses on the role of civil aviation in the forced removals of foreigners and illegalized people in and from Europe; (2) with Martina Tazzioli I am co-editing A Handbook on Governmentality (Edward Elgar publishers) (3) a book project tentatively titled Secrecy: A Critical Introduction.

 Walters, W. 2012.
 Governmentality: Critical Encounters, Abingdon/New York: Routledge, p.171.
 [Japanese translation with new preface: Tokyo: Getsuyosha, 2016].